fresearchgroup/Collaboration-System/README.md

 This system is used to recommend articles based on his/her activity in the sytem.
 Please refer to the installation steps given in the repository below: https://github.com/fresearchgroup/Community-Recommendation

+### APIs

+	1. /api/community/list/
+		-- Method Allow : GET
+		-- This api returns a list of communities in the system.

+	2. /api/community/<COMMUNITY-ID>/articles/
+		--  Method Allow : GET
+		--  COMMUNITY-ID is the id of a particular community.
+		--  This api returns a list articles of a particular community.

+	3. /api/community/<COMMUNITY-ID>/media/<MEDIA-TYPE>/
+		--  Method Allow : GET
+		--  COMMUNITY-ID is the id of a particular community.
+		--  MEDIA-TYPE is the type of media content that the api will return.
+Options are - IMAGE, AUDIO, VIDEO --  This api returns a list of particular type of media(eg: IMAGE, AUDIO, VIDEO) of a particular community.